ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **PRICE VARIES, AVAILABLE TO VARIOUS TEAMS**

 Although most Blood Bowl celebrities are players, with the occasional ref thrown in for good measure, there are several well-known members of coaching staff around the circuit.
-From choreography directors for the cheerleading squad, to financial specialists who will deal with bribing the officialss, there is almost no limit to the helpful hangers-on that linger around Blood Bowl stadia, hoping to find employment with a coach daft enough to believe their claims.
+From choreography directors for the cheerleading squad, to financial specialists who will deal with bribing the officials, there is almost no limit to the helpful hangers-on that linger around Blood Bowl stadia, hoping to find employment with a coach daft enough to believe their claims.
 Consequently, many a team will experiment with all manner of temporary coaching staff, hoping to get something useful from the deal.

 However, and perhaps contrary to expectations, some of these specialist experts do actually have some useful knowledge to impart or skills to share.
 Many of these individuals have become minor celebrities in their own right in recent years, becoming regular interviewees on Cabalvision!
 Though it must be said, most such interviews only happen when the players themselves are refusing to speak to the press...